-Disturbance Response Group (DRG) 9 consists of 10 ecological sites.
-These sites are found primarily on fan piedmonts, foothills, and lower mountain slopes.
+Disturbance Response Group (DRG) 9 consists of 10 ecological sites R026XY010NV, R026XY103NV, R026XY017NV, R026XY008NV, R026XY018NV, R026XY015NV, R026XY026NV, R026XF004CA, R026XF070CA, and R026XF069CA (Stringham et al. 2021).
+All site within this DRG will have similar State and Transition Models.
+The Ashy Loam 8-12" P.Z. site is similar to the ecological sites found in Disturbance Response Group 9.
 Precipitation for these sites ranges from 10 to 14 inches.
 Slopes range from 0 to 75 percent but slopes from 2 to 50 percent are typical.
 Elevations range from 4,500 to 7,900 feet.
-Soil on these sites range from shallow to very deep, and are usually modified by high volumes of rock fragments on the soil surface and throughout the profile.
+Soil on these sites range from shallow to very deep and are usually modified by high volumes of rock fragments on the soil surface and throughout the profile.
 These soils are typically well to excessively drained and have low available water capacity.
 These sites are dominated by big sagebrush (Artemisia tridentata) and/or antelope bitterbrush (Purshia tridentata) with an understory of needlegrasses (Achnatherum spp.) or needle and thread grass (Hesperostipa comata).
-This site exists in the transition zone between the droughty Wyoming big sagebrush and Lahontan sagebrush sites and the productive mountain big sagebrush sites.
+This site exists in the transition zone between the droughty Wyoming and Lahontan sagebrush sites and the productive mountain big sagebrush sites.
 Three subspecies of big sagebrush may be present on this site: Wyoming (A. tridentata ssp. wyomingensis), mountain (A. tridentata ssp. vaseyana), and/or basin (A. tridentata ssp. tridentata).
+This site exists in the transition zone between the droughty Wyoming and Lahontan sagebrush sites and the productive mountain big sagebrush sites.
 Indian ricegrass (Achnatherum hymenoides), bluegrasses (Poa spp.) and other perennial grasses are also common.
 Other shrubs include spiny hopsage (Grayia spinosa), ephedra (Ephedra spp.) and rabbitbrush (Chrysothamnus spp. and Ericameria spp.).
-Average annual production ranges from 450 to 800 lbs/ac.
+Average annual production ranges from 450 to 800 lb/ac.